-- Fishtown, a historic commercial fishery in Leland Township near Traverse City, is suffering from rising water levels.
-Docks that once rose four feet from the water's surface are now just inches above.
-Water damage has resulted in rotting foundations and led to three of the historic shanties being moved from their original location.26 - The General Motors Technical Center, a designated National Historic Landmark in Warren, Michigan, experienced flooding of its underground tunnel system in 2014 due to record rainfall.
-The company's archival drawings and materials were damaged, but efforts to preserve them were successful and they were moved to a new location.27 - Jefferson-Chalmers, a historic neighborhood with homes were built along canals where Lake St. Clair meets the Detroit River, experienced extended periods of flooding in July 2019 due to excessive rain, high lake water levels, and disintegrating infrastructure.
-15
+- The General Motors Technical Center, a designated National Historic Landmark in Warren, Michigan, experienced flooding of its underground tunnel system in 2014 due to record rainfall.
+The company's archival drawings and materials were damaged, but efforts to preserve them were successful and they were moved to a new location. - Jefferson-Chalmers, a historic neighborhood with homes that were built along canals where Lake St. Clair meets the Detroit River, experienced extended periods of flooding in July 2019 due to excessive rain, high lake water levels and disintegrating infrastructure.

-Preservationists need to be aware of the threat climate and weather disasters like flooding, fire, and tornados and how they could impact the historic properties in their regions.
-Being proactive by identifying the potential threats in your community, preparing a disaster plan, a historic resource stabilization plan, and securing the means to implement it, should be a priority for Michigan's communities.
+Preservationists need to be aware of the threat climate and weather disasters like flooding, fire and tornadoes and how they could impact the historic properties in their regions.
+Being proactive by identifying the potential threats in your community, preparing a disaster plan and historic resource stabilization plan and securing the means to implement it should be a priority for Michigan's communities.